Tennis-Barty survives Krejcikova test to finally reach Wimbledon quarters | Sports-Games

 Facing an opponent who until last Tuesday had never played a main draw singles match on turf, Barty had been expected to easily make her greater grasscourt pedigree count.
 Yet she was the one who came unstuck first with Krejcikova threatening to win her 16th match on the trot after seizing the early initiative when she broke for a 2-1 lead in the first set.

+But what the Australian can be proud of is the way she refused to panic whenever Krejcikova threatened to rain on her parade.
+Even when Barty was 0-40 down in the seventh game of the second set, she conjured an ace and a canny drop shot winner to get to deuce.
+Although 14th seed Krejcikova managed to poach that game away from Barty, it was her last hurrah.

-She will next face either British wildcard Emma Raducanu or fellow Australian Ajla Tomljanovic for a place in the semi-finals.
+"That was an incredibly tough match," summed up 2019 Roland Garros champion Barty, who had beaten Krejcikova's doubles partner Katerina Siniakova in the previous round.
+The 25-year-old will next face either 338th-ranked British wildcard Emma Raducanu or fellow Australian Ajla Tomljanovic, the world number 75, for a place in the semi-finals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)